 Amyloid plaques, neurofibrillary tangles, synaptic loss, and cell death are the most striking features of the Alzheimer’s brain when it is viewed under the microscope after death.
 However, scientists are now realizing that many other cellular changes occur in the brain during the Alzheimer’s disease process.
 For example, glial cells show abnormalities, as certain populations of glial cells begin to swell up and divide to produce more glial cells.

 The Alzheimer’s brain also shows signs of inflammation, a tissue response to cellular injury.
-(See Inflammatory and Immune Responses in Alzheimer’s and Brain Aging.)
 In addition, brain blood vessel cells as well as brain neurons show signs of degeneration.
 Some of these other cellular changes likely occur in response to neuronal malfunction, and many of them could contribute to neuronal malfunction.
-(See Astrocytes and Blood Vessels in Aging and Alzheimer’s Disease.)

-Much basic research in Alzheimer’s disease has focused on genes that cause the early-onset form of the disease and on how mutations in these genes disrupt cellular function and lead to the disorder.
+Much basic research in Alzheimer’s disease has focused on genes that cause early-onset disease and on how mutations in these genes disrupt cellular function and lead to the disorder.
 Scientists hope that what they learn about early-onset Alzheimer’s disease can be applied to the late-onset form of the disease.

 Perhaps the greatest mystery is why Alzheimer’s disease largely strikes people of advanced age.
 The single best-known risk factor for Alzheimer’s is age, and studies show that the prevalence of the disease dramatically increases after age 70.
 Research on how the brain changes normally as people age will help explain Alzheimer’s prevalence in older adults.
 Other risk factors for Alzheimer’s may include cardiovascular disease, diabetes, depression, and certain lifestyle factors such as being physically inactive.